prob140/prob140.github.io/logistics.md

 ---
 layout: page
-title: Prob 140 Course Information, Spring 2019
+title: Prob 140 Course Information, Fall 2019
 ---
 #### A. Adhikari ####

 You must enroll in the lecture and in a discussion section that meets twice weekly.
-See the [Academic Guide](https://classes.berkeley.edu/content/2019-spring-stat-140-001-lec-001) for details.
+See the [Academic Guide](https://classes.berkeley.edu/content/2019-fall-stat-140-001-lec-001) for details.
 You can attend only the discussion section in which you are enrolled.
-Note that portions of the discussion sections will be devoted to the weekly labs.
+Occasionally, portions of the discussion sections will be devoted to the weekly labs.

-You may also enroll in an optional Supplementary Section which will be held late on Friday afternoons, room and time TBA.
-This is for additional support with the weekly lab.
+You may also enroll in an optional Supplementary Section which will be held late on Thursday afternoons and possibly at other times TBA.
+This is for additional support with the weekly preparation and assignments.

 ### Enrollment and Prerequisites ###
-Please see the [Berkeley Academic Guide](https://classes.berkeley.edu/content/2019-spring-stat-140-001-lec-001) or the [About](http://prob140.org/about/) page for details, and note that enrollment is restricted to undergraduates.
+Please see the [Berkeley Academic Guide](https://classes.berkeley.edu/content/2019-fall-stat-140-001-lec-001) or the [About](http://prob140.org/about/) page for details, and note that enrollment is restricted to undergraduates.

 - We will revisit all of the inference covered in [Data 8](http://data8.org/fa18/) (Stat/CS/Info C8).
 The basics of probability are in Section 9.5 as well as Chapters 14 and 18 of the [Data 8 textbook](https://www.inferentialthinking.com/chapters/intro).
 You should also remind yourself of Python and the datascience library.